 Menu for favourite Macros in Mac Excel

-In Mac Excel 2016 and higher we can use RibbonX now to change the Excel Ribbon.
-Because creating menus with RibbonX is not so easy for most Excel users I create an add-in with a help workbook that makes it easy to make a menu for your favourite macros with the RibbonX in an txt file.
+In Mac Excel 2016 and higher we can use RibbonX now to change the Excel Ribbon on the Mac.
+Creating menus with RibbonX is not so easy for most Excel users and you also need to develop on a Windows machine.
+I create an add-in with a workbook to make it easy to create the RibbonX for your own menu and store the RibbonX in an txt file.
+You can do it all on your Mac this way.

-Note: in the help workbook that you use to edit the menu there is also a option in the ribbon to choose the imageMso you like to use for the menu option or in your custom Ribbon that you maybe want to create.
+Note: in the workbook that you use to edit the menu there is also an option in the Ribbon to choose the imageMso you like to use for the menu option.

-You find the button to open the menu on the Home tab, smiley icon (not yellow anymore in the last updates).
+You find the button to open the menu on the Home tab, it is the first button.

 Download and install the add-in

-Be sure that your Office install is up to date to use the add-in, Note: The txt file and help workbook to make the menu must be in the same location as the add-in.
+Important: Be sure that the add-in, both txt files and the workbook to edit the menu are in the same folder.

-If you use for example a folder on the Desktop you will notice that it will ask you permission to access the txt file the first time you click on the menu button (Grant File Access Prompt), this is because of Apple’s sandbox requirements.
-This is only one time so no big problem, read also the information below if you want to avoid this.
+If you copy for example the folder that you download on your Desktop you will notice that it will ask you permission to access the txt file the first time you click on the menu button (Grant File Access Prompt) for Both txt files, this is because of Apple’s sandbox requirements.

 Note: If you store the Add-in in the Add-ins folder it will be automatic in your Add-ins dialog list, read the information on this page if you want to know how to do this : Install an Excel Add-In in Excel for Mac.
-But it also list the excel help file if you copy the three files in the Add-ins folder so with this add-in it is better to use a folder with the 3 files in another location.
+But it also list the excel help file that you use to edit the menu if you copy the four files in the Add-ins folder.
+So with this add-in it is better to use a different location for the folder with the 4 files in it.

 How do I edit the menu and use the imageMso picker

-Open the Workbook(EditDynamicMenuMac.xlsm) and select the Edit My Menu tab next to the Home tab.
+Open the Workbook(EditDynamicMacMenu.xlsm) and the Edit My Menu tab next to the Home tab is active.

 Note: This workbook is only used if you want to edit the menu.